-The main source of real estate law is the Portuguese Civil Code based on Roman law and the French Civil Code encompassing not only freehold but also other rights of guarantee and acquisition.
+The main source of real estate law is the Portuguese Civil Code, based on Roman law and the French Civil Code, encompassing not only freehold but also other rights of guarantee and acquisition.
 The definition of property includes full possession and exclusive use and disposition.
-The law applicable to possession, title to property and other real estate rights is defined by the country in which the property is located, therefore Portuguese law is applicable to the creation, recognition, acquisition or modification of any real estate rights in Portugal. ers and acquisitions and performance of the respective due diligences; monitoring the installation, the exploitation and the operation of tourism projects; preparing and negotiating real estate agreements, purchase and sale agreements, sale and lease-back agreements, call options, swaps and surface rights; preparing and negotiating public works contracts agreements, designs and necessary supervision; preparing and negotiating real estate use and management agreements, such as hotel management agreements, lease agreements, use assignment and beneficial rights; real estate financing operations and the preparation of respective guarantees.
-The firm has assisted clients in operations involving office buildings, shopping centres, retail parks, logistic parks, hotels and other tourism projects.
+The law applicable to possession, title to property and other real estate rights is defined by the country in which the property is located, therefore Portuguese law is applicable to the creation, recognition, acquisition or modification of any real estate rights in Portugal.